 If an individual requests access to the personal information held about them, or requests a change to that personal information, the ANAO will allow access or make the changes unless we consider that there is a sound reason under the Act to withhold the information or not make the change.
 If we do not agree to modify the information, we will allow an individual to present a statement for attachment to the record that they sought to be modified.

-Part B: How we handle specific types of personal information
+Part B: Specific types of personal information

 We maintain administrative files for employment related purposes or as otherwise required by law.
 The personal information in these files may include, but is not limited to: